gustavovalverde/h2m-parser/bench/README.md

 ### Automation Helpers

-- `pnpm bench:quick:full` – Run a fast smoke suite (small iteration counts) and aggregate the results into `bench/.results/summary-latest.json`.
+- `bun bench:quick:full` – Run a fast smoke suite (small iteration counts) and aggregate the results into `bench/.results/summary-latest.json`.
-- `pnpm bench:baseline` / `pnpm bench:regression` – 100-iteration comparison over `tests/fixtures` (5MB per-file cap) for baseline capture and regression checks.
+- `bun bench:baseline` / `bun bench:regression` – 100-iteration comparison over `tests/fixtures` (5MB per-file cap) for baseline capture and regression checks.
-- `pnpm bench:readme --fresh` – Regenerate README metrics with 100 iterations and a 5MB file cap.
+- `bun bench:readme --fresh` – Regenerate README metrics with 100 iterations and a 5MB file cap.
-- `pnpm bench:refresh:all` – Regenerate the full comparison assets (JSON + Markdown), export Markdown for every fixture, refresh the aggregated summary, and update the README in one go.
+- `bun bench:refresh:all` – Regenerate the full comparison assets (JSON + Markdown), export Markdown for every fixture, refresh the aggregated summary, and update the README in one go.
-- `pnpm bench:readme:generate` – Alias for building the library and running `bench:refresh:all`.
+- `bun bench:readme:generate` – Alias for building the library and running `bench:refresh:all`.

 ## Profiling helpers